giantswarm/docs/src/content/advanced/vsphere-kubevip/index.md

 ## IPAM controller

-in order to mitigate this risk, Giant Swarm CAPV clusters run `cluster-api-ipam-provider-in-cluster` to track IP addresses usage from within the management cluster (MC).
+In order to mitigate this risk, Giant Swarm CAPV clusters run `cluster-api-ipam-provider-in-cluster` to track IP address usage from within the management cluster (MC).
 For that reason, **customers shouldn't run more than one management cluster per subnet**.

 The basic operations of `cluster-api-ipam-provider-in-cluster` work as follows: